-- 1. Submit cover letter with the proposed number and type of units and how the project will achieve the program requirements (Chapter Three under Section 2.0 Cover Letter).
+- 1. Submit cover letter with the proposed number and type of units and how the project will achieve the program requirements (Chapter Three under Section 2.0 Cover Letter). - 2.
+Notify Region of unit count changes.

-- 2. Register the project with the CaGBC.

-- 3. Notify Region if unit count changes.

 - 1. Review the application for completeness. - 2.
-Ensure the project is registered with CaGBC. - 3.
 Formally provide acknowledgment that the project meets the program requirements.